krempaskyk/edtech-plan-caroleng/README.md

 1. Course

     While I understand that chromebooks are probably good enough for the purpose of running this course, I would like to recommend PC laptops.
 I am hoping that my students will be doing more challenging projects that require the power of a "real" PC.
 The minimum requirements will be:
     - Intel i7 processor
     - 16 GB RAM
     - 64-bit operating system
     - Windows 10
     - **no** touch type

     Android device (phone or tablet) with minimum requirements:
     - 4 GB RAM
     - 8 GB storge
     - Android operating system
     - GPS
     - Accelerometer
     - Camera

     Why **Android**?
 We use mobilecsp, which uses App Inventor to write apps.
 The MIT's team has tried to make App Inventor works for both Android and iOS.
 The Android OS has beework with Apple to make App Inventor works for iOS, but every time when Apple update the iOS version, App Inventor will stop working.

+    The teacher's laptop and Android device requirements are the same as the students'.

 2. Classroom Aid

     An overhead projector in the classroom is a must.
 Teachers need to show students what to do, and students need to be able to see the projection no matter where they sit.

 ###  Network Specifications